 Developing separate strategies for awareness-raising among isolated SMEs and engaged SMEs (e.g. sector engagement, rural/urban, technology literate etc).
 The STAR II project is aware that many SMEs have not engaged with their national DPA and that some will also operate largely apart from SME associations.
 Such SMEs need to be distinguished from ‘connected’ SMEs and SMEs that operate with a high level of technological capacity.

-Prioritising opportunities for personal interaction.
+Prioritising opportunities for personal interaction with SME representatives and SME associations.